alexandrezlima/documentations/docs/icongenerator.md

 	* 	$...$

 	So these are valid power of two sizes, defined by $2s$ x $2t$, where $s$ and $t$ are positive integer numbers.

+??? question "How can I increase the bulk delay per object?
+The current time is not enough to load the textures on my machine."
+	You can increase the float variable `bulk delay per mesh` of the `UI_ObjectRender` widget.
+Take a look at the [{==#bulk-icons==}](#bulk-icons) section for more details about increasing the bulk delay.

 ??? question "I get an error when spawning my blueprint and closing the icon generator level."